Overcome Emotional Eating

 4.)
 You’re too tired.
 Sometimes when I am too tired I get a little grumpy and bratty.
 I don’t want to eat healthy food, I want to eat something that is quick and easy (processed food).
 It can be hard when you are tired to discern whether or not you are actually physically hungry or just being emotional.
 And even if you are physically hungry, you may choose the unhealthy food when you are tired.
 If this happens to you often, then your emotions are driving the bus.

-Tips for Overcoming Emotional Eating
+Tips to Help You Overcome Emotional Eating

 It may take some time for you to become aware of your emotional eating habits.
 They have probably been with you a very long time.
 Here are some tips for becoming mindful of your eating and learning to eat for nutrition versus emotions.